 🛑 What Are the Possible Problems With Well Water?

-The most common problems with well water are harmful contaminants, aesthetic issues, and problems with plumbing and appliances.
+Well water safety may be compromised by harmful contaminants, aesthetic issues, and problems with plumbing and appliances.

 In small amounts, these contaminants aren’t typically a threat to human health.
-But, depending on the location of the well, a well water source could contain double, triple, or even quadruple the amount of harmful contaminants than the EPA’s standards for public drinking water sources.
+But, because well water isn’t treated by local authorities, a well water source might contain levels of certain contaminants that greatly exceed the EPA legal limits for public drinking water sources.

-Aesthetic contaminants aren’t usually dangerous to health, but they can make water look, taste, and smell so unpleasant that you don’t want to drink your water at all.
-You may end up using bottled water – or using less well water for drinking, which could mean you’re not hydrating your body with the fluids it needs.
+Aesthetic contaminants aren’t usually dangerous to health, but they can make water look, taste, and smell so unpleasant that you don’t drink as much as you should, which may cause mild dehydration.

 Plumbing & Appliances

-Iron doesn’t only give water a strange color and bad taste.
-When it interacts with oxygen in the air, iron leaves reddish-orange deposits on surfaces, known as rust.
-Rust is very difficult to remove, and may eventually corrode surfaces that can’t be reached easily, such as the inside of your pipes or the back of your appliances.
+Iron doesn’t only give water a bad taste.
+When it interacts with oxygen in the air, it leaves reddish-orange rust deposits on surfaces Rust may corrode surfaces that can’t be reached easily, such as the inside of your pipes or the back of your appliances.

 🚱 How Do Contaminants & Pollutants Get Into My Drinking Water Well?